 She also talks about how COVID-19 in 2020 affected tech reporting and what exciting themes 2021 will bring.
-In her mind, we have all learned a lot and the entire tech world has transformed into a world where we must be agile and we have to use tech to pivot.
-Lisa also talks about the way she is using AI in her own work.
+In her mind, we have all learned a lot, and the entire tech world has transformed into a world where we must be agile, and we have to use tech to pivot.
+Lisa also talks about the way she uses AI in her own work.

 In our discussion, Lisa also went through the process she goes through in pitching new ideas to her editors.
 We discuss what editors are concerned about and the pressures that journalists are under to help the publication reach its readership goals.
 Lisa shares how editors differ and what makes them choose one topic over another.

 We have spoken to some journalists who say bringing humanity into a tech story is difficult.
 But I was surprised to find out that for Lisa, it’s fairly easy.
 She says it’s all in asking the right questions and having the right source with the right credibility with the audience.

 Takeaways from the conversation with Lisa Morgan from InformationWeek

 - Non-tech people who communicate about tech, like PR companies, need to be able to know the bits and bytes to properly pitch and interest journalists